Effective multiplicative independence of 3 singular moduli: Class numbers, denominators, isogenies

 \item if such~$\Delta$ is almost $2$-elementary then ${h(\Delta)\le 64}$.

 \end{itemize}

 Proving this is a numerical check using \textsf{PARI}.
 We distinguish two cases: ${\omega(D)\le 6}$ and ${7\le\omega(D)\le 11}$.

 When ${\omega(D) \le 6}$ and~$D$ is almost $2$-elementary then ${h(D)\mid 64}$.
 Table~4 of Watkins~\cite{Wa04} implies that in this case ${|D|\le 693067}$.
-Now we run a \textsf{PARI} script, which, for every fundamental discriminant~$D$ satisfying ${|D|\le 693067}$, decides whether it is (almost) $2$-elementary.
-If it is, the script counts, using Proposition~\ref{pconductors}, all (almost) $2$-elementary discriminants ${\Delta=Df^2}$.

-Our script found 101 discriminants that are $2$-elementary, the biggest being ${-7392=-1848\cdot2^2}$.
+Using Proposition~\ref{pconductors} and a \textsf{PARI} script, we computed all $2$-elementary and all almost $2$-elementary discriminants ${\Delta=Df^2}$ such that ${|D|\le 693067}$.
+Our script found 101 discriminants that are $2$-elementary, the largest being ${-7392=-1848\cdot2^2}$.
 The class numbers of all these discriminants do not exceed $16$.
-Similarly, the script found 425 almost $2$-elementary discriminants, ${87360=-5460\cdot4^2}$ being the biggest, and their class numbers do not exceed $64$.
-The total running time on a personal computer was less than 2 minutes.
+Similarly, the script found 425 almost $2$-elementary discriminants, ${87360=-5460\cdot4^2}$ being the largest, and their class numbers do not exceed $64$.
 This completes the proof in the case ${\omega(D) \le 6}$.

-When ${7\le\omega(D)\le 11}$, we can no longer use~\cite{Wa04}, and the only upper bound that we have is~\eqref{econd1}.
-Checking all fundamental discriminants below this bound is too costly, so we proceed differently.
-For every ${n=7,\ldots,11}$ we determine all fundamental discriminants~$D$ satisfying
+When ${7\le\omega(D)\le 11}$, we can no longer use~\cite{Wa04}.
+To complete the proof in this case, for every ${n=7,\ldots,11}$ we determine all fundamental discriminants~$D$ satisfying

-(note that ${26549 \cdot 4.635^n>1116353418}$ for ${n\ge 7}$), and for each of them we check whether it is almost $2$-elementary.
-Our script found no almost $2$-elementary discriminants satisfying~\eqref{enappears} with ${7\le n\le 11}$.
-The total running time was about 6 minutes for ${n=7}$, about 2 minutes for each of ${n=8,9}$, and negligible for ${n=10,11}$.
+(note that ${26549 \cdot 4.635^n>1.2\cdot10^9}$ for ${n\ge 7}$), and for each of them we check whether it is almost $2$-elementary.
+Our script found no almost $2$-elementary fundamental discriminants satisfying~\eqref{enappears} with ${7\le n\le 11}$.
 This completes the proof of Proposition~\ref{pbilly}. \end{proof}

 \begin{corollary} Let~$x$ and~$y$ be singular moduli of distinct fundamental discriminants: ${D_x\ne D_y}$. \begin{enumerate} \item Assume that ${\Q(x)= \Q(y)}$.
 Then ${h(\Delta_x)= h(\Delta_y) \le 16}$.